 In practice, there is little to no difference between the two.

 There is also one-piece recurve and take-down recurve.
-In a one-piece recurve, the limbs are permanently attached to the riser.
-In a take-down recurve, you can attach and de-attach the limbs (takedown) at any time.
+In the former, the limbs are permanently attached to the riser.
+In the later, you can attach and de-attach the limbs (takedown) at any time.

 Dacron is cheap and highly elastic, which is the reason why most new bows supply it.
 High elasticity is terrible in a case of the bowstring; because the more elastic the string, the slower the arrow goes.